TatijanaRajcic/three-js-voodoo/README.md

 - As I have no prior experience in Blender nor Three.js, it took me quite some time to read documentation and watch tutorials.
 The most frustrating part were the struggles I encountered with the FBX files: I did not manage to work with them so I exported them under gltf.
 Also, it took me some time to combine them all together, so that one model would have all the relevant animations.
 - I had big problems with the "Tuck" animation, which was essential to make the flip, as it seemed bugged to me, or at least I did not know which adjustments I could do in Blender to fix it.
 I tried to import new animation from Mixamo and combine it with the existing, but it was unsuccessful
 - The lack of time (as I'm fully working during the week) stopped me from exploring Textures and more specific 3D matters
+- My touchpad died along the way, unabling me to test the final mobile version

 # The features I added